stevenblair/rapid61850/README.md

 All `CTYPE_*` definitions must map to local datatypes of the correct size and sign.

 In `ctypes.c`, the basic library function `memcopy()` is used to copy bytes in order (according to platform endianness), and `reversememcpy()` copies the bytes of multi-byte data types in reverse order (for converting between endianness).
 Although these should work, they can be replaced with platform-specific alternatives for better performance.

+The value of `TIMESTAMP_SUPPORTED` should be set to `0`, unless generating timestamps has been implemented for your platform.
+An implementation for Windows has been included by default.

 ## Known issues and possible features ##